bcgov/bcmaps/README.md

 ### Usage

-At the moment, there are six layers available:
+At the moment, there are seven layers available:

 -   `bc_bound`: The provincial boundary of British Columbia (at 1:7.5M scale)